Canada Parents and Grandparents Program 2025: Complete Guide to PGP Sponsorship (July 28 Launch)

 Co-Signer

-TIPS: If your individual income doesn’t meet the Minimum Necessary Income (MNI), a co-signer—who must be your spouse or common-law partner—can help you qualify by combining their income with yours.
+TIPS: If your individual income doesn’t meet the Minimum Necessary Income (MNI), a co-signer—who must be your spouse or common-law partner—can help you qualify by combining their Canadian income with yours.
+Note that the co-signer will need to meet the same eligibility requirements as you.

 Sponsorship Undertaking Required by the Canadian Government